4ntm4n/ms-one/README.md

 > **this approach has 2 main advantages:**
 >
-> 1. it removes unnessary code from framwork, which can enhance loading speeds.
+> 1. it removes unnecessary code from framework, which can enhance loading speeds.
 >
-> 2. using CSS-grids reduses the amount of divs in the html which makes the syntax more clean and better for screen readers and assistive technologies.
+> 2. using CSS-grids reduces the amount of divs in the html which makes the syntax more clean and better for screen readers and assistive technologies.

 **Responsive design**